 In contrast to competitive products, the wall-mounted FMS does not take up any operating room floor space and it does not require the use of any external canisters or handling by operating room personnel.
 It does require a dedicated system in each operating room where it is to be used.
 The FMS is the only known direct-to-drain system that is wall-mounted and designed to collect, measure and dispose of, surgical waste.
-The product from DeRoyal does not collect surgical waste fluid and is used in conjunction with traditional canisters to assist in emptying the canisters.
-Other systems on the market are portable, meaning that they are rolled to the bedside for the surgical case and then rolled to a cleaning area, after the surgery is complete, and use canisters, which still require processing or require a secondary device (such as a docking station) to dispose of the fluid in the sanitary sever after it has been collected.
+Other systems on the market are portable, meaning that they are rolled to the bedside for the surgical case and then rolled to a cleaning area, after the surgery is complete, and use canisters, which still require processing or require a secondary device (such as a docking station) to dispose of the fluid in the sanitary sewer after it has been collected.
 They are essentially powered canisters.
 A comparison of the key features of the devices currently marketed and the FMS is presented in the table below.

 Key Feature Comparison

-Dornoch Medical Systems, Skyline MD Medical Stryker Inc. Technologies, Feature Inc. Instruments DeRoyal (Zimmer) Inc. Portable to Bedside vs. Fixed Installation Fixed Portable Fixed Portable Fixed Uses Canisters Yes No Yes Yes No Secondary Installed Device Required for Fluid Disposal No Yes Yes Yes No Numeric Fluid Volume Measurement Optional Yes Yes No Yes Unlimited Fluid Capacity Yes Yes No No No Continuous, Uninterrupted Vacuum Yes No No No No Installation Requirements : Water No Yes Yes Yes No Sewer Yes Yes Yes Yes Yes Vacuum Yes No No No Yes
+Feature Skyline Medical Inc. Stryker Instruments DeRoval Dornoch Medical Systems, Inc. (Zimmer) MD Technologies, Inc.

+Portable to Bedside vs. Fixed Installation Fixed Portable Fixed Portable Fixed

+Uses Canisters No Yes Yes Yes No

+Secondary Installed Device Required for Fluid Disposal No Yes Yes Yes No

+Numeric Fluid Volume Measurement Yes Yes No Yes Optional

+Unlimited Fluid Capacity Yes No No No Yes

+Continuous, Uninterrupted Vacuum Yes No No No No

+Installation Requirements:

+Water No Yes Yes Yes No

+Sewer Yes Yes Yes Yes Yes

+Vacuum Yes No No No Yes